fern4lvarez/piladb/pilad/README.md

 ### `/_status`

-Returns a JSON document with the current piladb status.
+`GET` Returns a JSON document with the current piladb status.

 ### `/databases`